akaihola/darglint2/README.md

 ### Logging

-When *darglint* fails unexpectedly, you can try to gather more information when submitting a bug by running with logging.
+When *darglint2* fails unexpectedly, you can try to gather more information when submitting a bug by running with logging.
 For example,